getnikola/plugins/v7/publication_list/README.md

   default is `papers`.

 * `:highlight_author:` indicates the author to highlight.
 Usually this is the owner of the website.
-This can be a comma separated list if there are several optional names.
+This can be a list of names separated by “;” if there are several optional names.

 * `:style:` indicates the style of the bibliography.
 All available styles are